 PRO TIP: put your silk sheets on the bed while slightly damp and smooth them out to avoid wrinkles.

-- Consider ironing just your pillowcases - it is the bedding item you see the most
+- Consider ironing just your pillowcases - it is the silk bedding item you see the most

 - Iron sparingly, use the coolest setting, turn pillowcases inside out